Heroic Old-School Roleplaying

 • gets -1 to all rolls, and

-• has their AC reduced by 1 for each level of exhaustion they have.
+• These effects are cumulative for each level of exhaustion they have.

 • Each level of exhaustion can be cleared by resting for 4 hours (1 watch).